SCHEDULE YOUR FREE CASE REVIEW

 for employees

-Posted on September 2, 2023 | By Omid Nosrati | Employment Law
+Posted on May 19, 2025 | By Omid Nosrati | Employment Law

 While some employees may work fixed hours every week, others face varying schedules every day.
 This is because many industry jobs are reliant on customer and patient activity.
 Slow days at a business or healthcare facility often cause managers to send employees home early or call them off completely.
 This can heavily impact an employee who was relying on that shift to help pay their bills.
+California’s 4-hour minimum shift law addresses this very issue.

 Luckily, California’s 4-hour minimum shift law helps to protect employees who lose some or all of their shifts by providing them with minimum pay.
 With a Los Angeles, CA, wage and hour lawyer, you can ensure your rights are protected.
-Learn about the rights granted to employees through the 4-hour minimum law below.

 What Is California’s 4-Hour Minimum Shift Law?

 While sometimes referred to as the “4-hour minimum shift” law, this piece of legislation goes by multiple names.
 You may often hear it called the “reporting time pay” law or “show-up pay” law as well.
 Regardless of what name is used, the ultimate goal of this law is to secure compensation for a California employee who is called in but works less than half of their normal shift.
-This helps to encourage smarter scheduling on your employer’s behalf.
-If an employee is called in and does not receive their scheduled amount of work, their employer must pay for at least half of their assigned shift.
-If the employer fails to give show-up pay, this is a wage violation.
-Reporting time pay is available to nonexempt employees who meet one or more of the following requirements:

 • You are scheduled to go to work.